Artist Residency Program

 The Artist Residency Program at 555 is designed to shine a light on the deeper, more complex positive reality of Detroit, that transcends statistics.
 That positivity is the part of Detroit that refuses to die, to burn, to close up shop and abandon the cause.
 Concerned, conscientious, passionate people are here and the Residency Artists serve as an extension of that local network, uplifting provocative ideas and presenting innovative thought for a Detroit that is redefining itself.
 555 Residency Artists come to do what they do best-to create-within the context of a place that has the potential to shift artists’ previously conceived notions about urban life, poverty, racism, equality, and community activism.
 We seek Artists who will bring their whole selves to the experience and leave a positive legacy for Detroit through the production of thoughtful, provocative new works and service.

-Eligibility: 555 Artist Residency Program is open to all artists and creative individuals, working in any discipline.
+Eligibility: 555 Artist Residency Program is open to all artists and creative individuals, working primarily in the visual arts.
 Applicants from Detroit, the United States, and abroad are all welcome.
 555 Nonprofit Gallery and Studios does not discriminate on the basis of gender, sex, age, race, religion, orientation, education, or national origin.
 The organization welcomes applications from collaborative teams.
 Accepted artists must be able to speak and understand English.